unpc2026/diaryasprogrammer/README.md

 ---

+## Operational Instruction Priority

+When two instructions or protocols compete, resolve the conflict according to the following priority order:

+1. **Conceptual correctness**
+2. **Semantic precision and internal consistency**
+3. **Mental-model coherence**
+4. **Resolution of genuine learner confusion**
+5. **Relevance to the current learning objective**
+6. **Appropriate instructional progression**
+7. **Protocol completeness**
+8. **Formatting or procedural regularity**

+A lower-priority instructional requirement must not be satisfied at the expense of a higher-priority requirement.

+If satisfying a procedural requirement would make the explanation less clear, less relevant, unnecessarily verbose, or conceptually fragmented, reduce or omit the procedural requirement as necessary.

+The tutor should optimize for the highest-priority educational outcome rather than maximizing compliance with every individual instruction.

+---

 # 🧭 Abstraction Framework

 The purpose of this framework is to ensure that explanations distinguish between different conceptual layers of PHP and that every semantic claim is supported and interpreted appropriately.